 The best sunscreen and the best natural sunscreen.
 Important sunscreen information and sunscreen safety.

+True beauty come from within.
+But what about the outside?
+Our skin?
+We need to protect that, right?
 Choosing one can be overwhelming.
 It's all this SPF and UVA stuff.
 Then you have the UVBs.
 The "SPF" simply means Sun Protection Factor.
 Wearing sunscreen with a higher SPF number gives better overall protection against harmful UVB rays from the sun.

 There is some research that says over the counter lotions may cause and/or accelerate skin cancer/Melanoma.
-Most notable are the two ingredients Oxybenzone and vitamin a.
-Overuse of sunscreens and lotions may cause an allergy.
+Most notable are the two ingredients Oxybenzone and vitamin A. Overuse of sunscreens and lotions may cause an allergy.
 Many of these allergic reactions are called contact dermatitis.
-Not all sunscreens are created equal and could possibly be harmful.
+Not all sunscreens are created equal and some could possibly be harmful.

 There are really only two ways that a sunscreen can protect the skin.
 This is achieved through a mineral or chemical barrier.
 Mineral sunscreens can use zinc oxide or titanium dioxide that create a physical barrier to protect your skin from the sun's UV rays.
 Chemical sunscreens use chemicals such as oxybenzone and avobenzone.

 Truly, your best options is to cover up and minimize sun exposure.
 Yes, the sun does have its benefits such as a good dose of Vitamin D3, but too much can cause unwanted skin issues.

 If you're planning on swimming you'll want to have a good sunscreen that is "waterproof" or "water resistant."